So you've been appointed as a graduate TA, now what?

-The Fall 2022 GTA training has wrapped up for the current semester; please visit our site periodically to check for Spring 2023 updates and GTA training schedules.
+The Spring 2023 GTA training has wrapped up for the current semester; please visit our site periodically to check for Fall 2023 updates and GTA training schedules.

 Graduate Teaching Assistant training consists of the following THREE steps, all of which must be completed in order to satisfy the GTA training requirement:

 STEP 2: Complete the UNIV 400 Professional Development for Graduate Teaching Assistants webinar on Canvas within two weeks of the start of the semester in which you will start your TA duties.
-This course will be activated on July 18, 2022.
 Registered students will be able to search for it on Canvas on that date; if you have any problems, please contact firstname.lastname@example.org.
 This step must be completed prior to beginning STEP 3.